2020-2021 Federal Direct Student Loan Program

 - Complete and submit the “Graduate Appeal Form” (Appeal must be approved in order to be eligible for a student loan.)

-** Forms are available at the BCC Financial Aid Office Front Counter.
+*** Forms also available at the BCC Financial Aid Office ***

-- Complete an on-line Entrance Counseling at https://studentloans.gov/myDirectLoan/index.action .
+- Complete an online Entrance Counseling at https://studentloans.gov/myDirectLoan/index.action .
 (You must take the loan entrance exam every academic year.)
-After passing the Entrance Exam, PRINT out the “Proof of Completion” and submit it to BCC F.A.O. along with your loan application request.
+After passing the Entrance Exam, PRINT out the “Proof of Completion” and submit it to the FAO along with your loan application request.

-- Complete and submit the 2013-2014 Federal Direct Student Loan Request Form to the Berkeley City College Financial Aid Office Front Counter.
-Be sure to submit all other pertinent documents along with you Loan Request Form.
+- Be sure to submit all other pertinent documents along with your Supplemental Loan Request Form.
 Student Loan Requests will take anywhere from 4-6 weeks to process.

 - Check your PCCD e-mail for correspondences and updates from the financial aid office.

 Berkeley City College strives to limit student loan defaults.
 For this reason, loan requests from “higher risk” students may be denied or reduced.
 The following are factors, but are not limited to in determining whether a student is categorized as “higher risk”:

 - Student has an undeclared major or undecided educational goal.